Moving Beyond Blame: The Key to Successful Family Mediation

 Blame creates defensiveness, which shuts down open communication.

-Blame distracts from what matters for the children, focusing instead on the past.
+Blame distracts from what truly matters for the children, focusing instead on the past.

-Blame makes agreements harder to reach, because one or both parties feel attacked or dismissed.
+Blame makes agreements harder to reach, as one or both parties feel attacked or dismissed.

-If either parent feels that the mediation space will become another arena for blame, they are less likely to participate freely and that means fewer effective resolutions.
+If either parent feels that the mediation space will become another arena for blame, they are less likely to participate freely.
+This reluctance means fewer effective resolutions.

 The Constructive Alternative: Accountability, Connection & Forward Focus

-Brené Brown offers a different way: instead of blame, she talks about accountability, connection, and owning one’s part in what’s happening.
+Brené Brown offers a different approach.
+Instead of blame, she talks about accountability, connection, and owning one’s part in what’s happening.

 Owning your feelings and needs, rather than projecting them onto the other parent.